 Yellowjacket colonies started by just one queen can grow to include anywhere from 400 to 5,000 workers later in the season, depending upon the species.

 Yellowjackets are not just annoying; they're also dangerous.
 Yellowjackets will bite and sting unprovoked.
 Since they don’t lose their stinger, they can sting numerous times.
 To someone who is allergic, a single yellowjacket sting can be deadly.

 To prevent some yellowjacket nests from ever being established, you can use the RESCUE!® Yellowjacket Trap to catch the queens in early spring.

-Every queen caught in the spring means fewer yellowjackets will be around to torment you and your family in the summer.
+Every queen caught in the spring means fewer yellowjackets around to torment you this summer.